mlasevich/PyRSMQ/README.md

 ## PyRSMQ Release Notes

 * 0.3.0
   * Make message id generation match RSMQ algorithm
+  * Allow any character in queue name other than `:`

 * 0.2.1
   * Allow uppercase characters in queue names